afsilvaluiz/rocketMovies-api/README.md

 ## 🧰 How it works

-This project contains a Front-end (ReactJS) and Back-end (NodeJS) part, however, this repository is only the Front-end Web part, to access the Back-end repository go to the following <a href="https://github.com/afsilvaluiz/rocketMovies-api">Link</a>
+This project contains a Front-end (ReactJS) and Back-end (NodeJS) part, however, this repository is only the Backend part, to access the Frontend repository go to the following <a href="https://github.com/afsilvaluiz/rocketMovies">Link</a>

-#### ⏳ Running the web application (Frontend)
+#### ⏳ Running the web application (Backend)

 ```bash
 # Clone this repository